pavansh/ssl-checker/README.md

 # ssl-checker
-A command-line tool for verify and sent alert on SSL expire
+A command-line tool for Check SSL Cert Expiry.

 # Usage